cloudmesh-community/book/chapters/git/github.md

 In case your course provided you with a github directory, starting and working in it is going to be real simple.
-Please wait till an announcement to the class is send before you ask us quesions about it.
+Please wait till an announcement to the class is send before you ask us questions about it.

 If you are the only student
 working on this you still need to make sure that papers or programs you